Communication 356 - Intercultural Communication » Spring 2020 » Chapter 5 Quiz

 While Alison identifies as heterosexual, she is active in providing support and raising public awareness for people in LGBTQ community.
 Alison is

-an intercultural companion of LGBTQ community.
+A. an intercultural friend of LGBTQ people.

-an intercultural partner of LGBTQ community.
+B. an intercultural ally for LGBTQ community.

-an intercultural friend of LGBTQ people.
+C. an intercultural partner of LGBTQ community.

-an intercultural ally for LGBTQ community.
+D. an intercultural companion of LGBTQ community.

 Question #6